Have a question about Climb to the Top?

 Is there a minimum fundraising requirement?

 Fundraising is the most important part of your participation in Climb to the Top.
-All participants, 18 years of age and older, are required to raise a minimum of $250 to participate and all donations must be turned in prior to receiving your event day packet and bib number.
+All participants, 18 years of age and older, are required to raise a minimum of $250 (with the exception of $150 minimum for firefighters) to participate and all donations must be turned in prior to receiving your event day packet and bib number.
 Event day packet materials and bib numbers are MANDATORY for anyone participating in Climb to the Top.
 Pending matching gifts will count towards the fundraising minimum.

 Where do I send my donations?